Degrees, Certificates and Awards

 Santa Barbara City College Certificates of Achievement

 A state-approved program of study, designed to prepare students for job entry or career advancement, allows for Certificate programs comprised primarily of courses within a specific discipline.
 For most Certificate programs, students must complete all department requirements with a cumulative grade point average (GPA) of 2.0 or better.
-Some Certificate programs require a “C” or better in every course.
-Candidates for a Certificate of Achievement are expected to complete at least 20% of the department requirements in residence at SBCC.
+Some Certificate programs require a “C” or better or Pass in every course.
+Candidates for a Certificate of Achievement are required to complete at least 20% of the major requirements in residence at SBCC.
 Some certificates may require a higher percentage of requirements completed in residence at SBCC, Certificates of Achievement differ from Associate Degrees in that they do not require completion of SBCC Graduation Requirements for the Associate Degree.

 Santa Barbara City College Skills Competency Awards